tox-rs/tox-spec/spec.md

 How it accomplishes each of those points:

-1. If the client does not own the private key related to the public key they will not be able to create the handshake packet.
+1. If the client does not own the Private Key related to the Public Key it will not be able to create the handshake packet.

-2. Temporary session keys generated by the client and server in the encrypted part of the handshake packets are used to encrypt/decrypt packets during the session.
+2. Temporary session keys generated by the client and server in the encrypted part of the Handshake Packets are used to encrypt/decrypt packets during the session.

 3. The following attacks are prevented:

-    -   Attacker modifies any byte of the handshake packets: Decryption fail, no attacks possible.
+    -   Attacker modifies any byte of the Handshake Packets: Decryption fails, no attacks possible.

     -   Attacker captures the handshake packet from the client and replays it